-The Utah High School Cycling League (a 501(c)3 nonprofit) was organized in 2011 and is an affiliate league of the National Interscholastic Cycling Association.
+The Utah High School Cycling League, a 501(c)3 nonprofit, was organized in 2011 and is an affiliate league of the National Interscholastic Cycling Association.
 We facilitate the development of interscholastic cycling teams/clubs for grades 7 – 12 and provide the education, training, licensing and insurance for coaches and volunteers.
-We also provide a high-quality mountain bike racing experience, while emphasizing the value of each participant (no bench) and placing camaraderie, positive sporting behavior and the cultivation of health over competition.
+We also provide a high-quality mountain bike racing experience that emphasizes the value of each participant (no one is benched), camaraderie among peers, a positive sporting behavior and the cultivation of health over competition.

 Enable every Utah teen to strengthen body, mind and character through the life-long sport of cycling

-We have made history since our inception in 2012, with our unprecedented growth.
-Starting as the "Largest first-year league in NICA history", we have experienced 904% growth in only 6 years.
-But we are more than just our growth; the following are additional Utah League accomplishments and "NICA firsts".
+Since it’s first race season in 2012, the Utah League has made history with unprecedented growth.
+Starting as the "Largest first-year league in NICA", the league has experienced over 1000% growth.
+But we are more than just our growth; the following are additional Utah League accomplishments and "NICA firsts.”

 First league to:

-- One of three leagues chosen in 2014 to pilot Junior Devo program
+One of three leagues chosen in 2014 to pilot the Junior Devo program

 Board of Directors

 Dallen joined the league in 2018 after serving in the United States Army for 32 years.
 He retired as a Brigadier General and his final assignment was the Commander of the Utah Army National Guard.
 The most rewarding aspect of his military service was training young men and women to accomplish more than they thought possible.
 Dallen got hooked on mountain biking over twenty years ago after spending a weekend in Moab.
 His department store bike fell apart on the first morning, so he rented a bike for the remainder of the trip and has been a recreational rider ever since.
 “I have been all over the world, but when I see the Utah mountains from the airplane window; I know I’m coming home.”